 Why I Love Sous Vide Shrimp

-Another great thing about this cooking method: you vacuum pack the meat with all the flavors you want to impart (butter, salt, pepper, lime, and cilantro in this case) and it holds so much big, bold flavor.
+Another great thing about this cooking method: you vacuum seal the meat with all the flavors you want to impart (butter, salt, pepper, lime, and cilantro in this case) and it holds so much big, bold flavor.
 Perfect for sous vide shrimp!

 Equipment Needed for Sous Vide Shrimp